- ACRONYMS

 - Surgery

-- Surgery is typically recommended for nonobese patients with craniofacial abnormalities.
-Uvulopalatopharyngoplasty (UPPP) is the most common procedure performed, and it involves resection of the uvula and a portion of the soft palate.
-Maxillomandibular advancement is another procedure that is more complex and involves cutting the bones of the mandible and maxilla (surgery illustration).
-If the tonsils and adenoids are enlarged and obstructing the airway, adenotonsillectomy and other soft tissue procedures may be performed.
+- Overview - surgery is typically recommended for nonobese patients with craniofacial abnormalities.
+The most common procedure is a uvulopalatopharyngoplasty (UPPP), where a portion of the uvula and soft palate are removed (UPPP illustration).
+Maxillomandibular advancement (MMA) is another more complex surgery that involves cutting and repositioning the mandible and maxilla (MMA illustration).
+Adenotonsillectomy may be indicated if the tonsils and adenoids are enlarged.

-- Efficacy - in one small randomized trial (N=65), UPPP decreased the average AHI from 53.3 to 21.1 in patients with moderate to severe OSA.
-[PMID 23644225] In another study, modified UPPP with minimally invasive tongue reduction was superior to medical management (advice on weight loss and sleep position) in reducing the AHI (difference at 6 months of 17.6 events) in patients with moderate to severe OSA who had failed conventional therapy.
+- Efficacy - in one small randomized trial (N=65), UPPP decreased the average AHI from 53.3 to 21.1 in patients with moderate-to-severe OSA.
+[PMID 23644225] In another study, modified UPPP with minimally invasive tongue reduction was superior to medical management in reducing the AHI in patients with moderate-to-severe OSA who had failed conventional therapy (AHI difference at 6 months of 17.6 events).
 [PMID 32886102]

 - Disadvantages - invasive surgical procedures that carry all the risks of surgery.
 Post-operative pain can be significant.
 [1,2,5,6]